piyushahuja/piyushahuja.github.io/about_professional.md

 <img class='inset right' src='/1.jpg' title='Piyush Ahuja' width='130px' />

-*today.i.learnt* will be out on Google playstore by the end of this week.
-It has been my labour of love for the past one year, so do check it out when its launched and leave some feedback!
+[Platonia](https://play.google.com/store/apps/details?id=com.platonialabs.platonia) is out on Google playstore!
+It has been my labour of love for the past one year, so do check it out when its launched and leave some feedback.

 I study data structures and algorithms in my free time.
 This [github repository](https://github.com/piyushahuja/data-structures-and-algorithms) contains some implementations in Java.
 I add comments which give an intuition behind the algorithms, so you might find it useful for the purpose of learning.